Board of Directors

 Mr. Goppelsroeder has served as the President and CEO of DSM Nutritional Products Ltd. since 2013 and is a member of the DSM Executive Committee.
 Mr. Goppelsroeder has previously worked at Boston Consulting, Syngenta in its seed care business unit, and F. Hoffman-La Roche in its fine chemicals and vitamins division until the acquisition of such division by DSM in 2003.
 Mr. Goppelsroeder holds a degree in engineering from the Swiss Federal Institute of Technology and a Master of Business Administration degree from Insead, Fontainebleau.

-Dr. Kung is a founding member of Vivo Capital, a healthcare/biotechnology venture capital management firm founded in 1996 in Palo Alto, California.
+Dr. Kung is a founding member of Vivo Capital, a healthcare/biotechnology growth and private equity investment management firm founded in 1996 in Palo Alto, California.
 Dr. Kung started his career in the biotechnology industry in 1979 when he joined Cetus Corporation.
 He later co-founded Cetus Immune Corporation in 1981, which was acquired by its parent company in 1983.
 In 1984 he co-founded Genelabs Technologies, Inc. where he served as Chairman and CEO until 1995.
 During his tenure in Genelabs, he brought the company public in 1991, and built it to a 175 employee international biotech company with operations in the United States, Belgium, Singapore, Switzerland and Taiwan.
 Dr. Kung holds a Bachelor of Science degree in chemistry from the National Tsing Hua University in Taiwan, and a Doctor of Philosophy degree in molecular biology and a Master of Business Administration degree from the University of California, Berkeley.
 Dr. Kung currently serves on the board of directors of a number of emerging healthcare and biotechnology companies.

 John Melo has nearly three decades of combined experience as an entrepreneur and thought leader in the global fuels industry and technology innovation.
 As President and Chief Executive Officer, Mr. Melo has led Amyris through successful technology development, industrial start up, product development and commercialization and a series of funding rounds, including the initial public offering.
 Before joining Amyris in 2007, Mr. Melo served in various senior executive positions at BP Plc (formerly British Petroleum), one of the world’s largest energy firms, from 1997 to 2006, most recently as President of U.S. fuels operations where he successfully led a business transformation and significantly improved the financial performance.
 During his tenure at BP, Mr. Melo also served as Chief Information Officer of the refining and marketing segment; Senior Advisor for e-business strategy to Lord Browne, BP group chief executive; and Director of global brand development.
 In this last role, he helped develop the “Helios” re-branding effort.
 Before joining BP, Mr. Melo was with Ernst & Young.
 Mr. Melo currently serves on the board of directors of Renmatix Inc. and on the Bio Industrial and Environmental section governing board and also on the board of the California Life Sciences Association.
 He is a member of the Council for the Portuguese Diaspora, a member of Young Presidents’ Organization (YPO) and he was formerly an appointed member to the U.S. section of the U.S.-Brazil CEO Forum.
 When not working on the mission of making sustainable chemistry mainstream or championing the eradication of malaria, John enjoys skiing, reading and time with his family on the island of Pico in the Azores, his childhood home.

 Mr. Mills has 40 years of experience in the fields of accounting, corporate finance, strategic planning, risk management, and mergers and acquisitions.
 He served as Chief Financial Officer of Amyris from May 2012 to December 2013.
 Prior to joining Amyris, Mr. Mills had a 33-year career at Archer-Daniels-Midland Company (“ADM”), one of the world’s largest agricultural processors and food ingredient providers.
 At ADM, he held various senior executive roles, including Chief Financial Officer, Controller, and head of Global Strategic Planning.
 Since 2013, Mr. Mills has served as a consultant and advisor to clients in the private equity, agribusiness, and financial services fields.
-Mr. Mills currently serves on the boards of Black Hills Corporation (where he also serves as the chair of the audit committee), Farmers Edge, Inc., Big Red Group Holdings, LLC, Illinois College (where he also serves as the chairman of the board), and First Illinois Corporation (along with its wholly-owned banking subsidiary, Hickory Point Bank & Trust).
+Mr. Mills currently serves on the boards of Black Hills Corporation (where he also serves as the chair of the audit committee), Farmers Edge, Inc., Illinois College (where he also serves as the chairman of the board), and First Illinois Corporation (along with its wholly-owned banking subsidiary, Hickory Point Bank & Trust).
 Mr. Mills holds a Bachelor of Science degree in Mathematics from Illinois College.

 Ms. Piwnica is Director of NAXOS UK, a consulting firm advising private equity, since January 2008, and is a member of the Supervisory Board of Rothschild & Co one of the world's largest independent financial advisory groups.
 Previously, Ms. Piwnica served as a director, from 1996 to July 2006, and Vice-Chairman of Governmental Affairs, from 2000 to 2006, of Tate & Lyle Plc, a European food and agricultural ingredients company.
 She was a chairman of Amylum Group, a European food ingredient company and affiliate of Tate & Lyle Plc, from 1996 to 2000.
 From 1992 to 1996, Ms. Piwnica held general management positions and board memberships in various other European food companies, including Cacao Barry and Vital Sogéviandes.
 Ms. Piwnica was a member of the board of directors of Aviva plc, a British insurance company, from May 2003 to December 2011, a member of the Biotech Advisory Council of Monsanto from May 2006 to October 2009, a member of the board of directors of Dairy Crest from 2007 until 2010, a member of the board of directors of Toepfer Gmbh from 1996 until 2010 and a member of the board of directors of Louis Delhaize (retail, Belgium) from 2010 until 2013.
 In 2010, she was appointed as a member of the boards of Eutelsat (satellites, France) and Sanofi (pharmaceuticals, France).
 Ms. Piwnica holds a Law degree from the Université Libre de Bruxelles and a Master of Laws degree from New York University.
 She has also been a member of the bar association of the state of New York, USA since 1985.